GitHubCommunity-IIITAllahabad/ProfilePortal-Beta/README.md

-#### (Look into the sprofileportal folder for source files)

 # Profile-Portal
-* Automatic profile portal for the members of an organisation.
+* Consolidated profile portal for the members of an organisation.
 * The portal is intended for IT/CS based orgs. where the data is grabbed from common websites like SPOJ, Codechef, GitHub, Codeforces, Codebuddy etc. and displayed in a consolidated form.

 ## How does it work ?